KucielKrzysztof/Crypto-tracker-app/README.md

 > **API LIMITATIONS:** This project uses the free tier of the **CoinGecko API**.
 > There is a strict limit on requests per minute (approx. 10-30 req/min).
 > If data stops loading or you see errors, please wait a moment before refreshing.
->
-> _Note: Global Market Data is cached for 15 minutes to preserve API limits._

 ## Table of Contents